im-varun/sareq/ROADMAP.md

 - Add basic installation setup for Windows, Linux and MacOS (build executable binary and add it to system `PATH`)
 - Add dynamic loading of version string at build (installation) time
-- Write simple documentation website for the project

 Target release date: October 29, 2025